| Landing Gear

 hope you enjoy soldering though.
 There are 20+ solder joints in the gear and

+many of them are wire-wrapped.
+I used regular rosin-core solder throughout.
 Don't cook the solder joints or you will change the temper of the music wire

+and significantly weaken the gear.
 I suggest that you use a small torch (carefully) or a heavy-duty

 soldering iron.
 The type iron used for electronics work probably can get